Just changed my call from AK6ZZ to K5AZZ. Moved to Texas (EL09nh) and I didn't want to explain on 6m that I wasn't in California. Lol.

 Below is a picture of me and my wife Susanna at my sister's wedding a few years ago.
 She is a wonderful wife and mother for Max and Ana.

-We are about to have our 15th anniversary on May 4, 2016.
+We just had our 15th anniversary on May 4, 2016.
 I can hardly believe how fast the time goes by!!!

 Below is a picture of my little angels, Roxy and Bentley.
 They are cavalier king charles spaniels and were our kids before Max came around.
 They are still my fur babies and I love them so much.